BenKadosh1/IDD-Fa19-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+Update line 36 of the code (listed below) and add a division by 2 to the end of the equation so that the note duration is divided in half making it play twice as fast.

+int noteDuration = 1000 / noteDurations[thisNote];

 **b.
 What song is playing?**
+Star Wars - Main Title

 ## Part E. Make your own timer